 - An application for divorce is now made online.

 - For the first time spouses can make a joint application for divorce as well as a sole application by one spouse.

 - It is no longer possible to contest a divorce which will save time and costs for many couples.
 Under the new law a divorce can only be disputed on grounds of jurisdiction or the validity of the marriage .

 - The divorce terminology has been updated so that the petitioner is now the applicant, the decree nisi is now the conditional order and the decree absolute is now the final order.

 - The introduction of a new minimum period of 20 weeks from the start of the proceedings to when the conditional order can be made to give couples time for reflection.

 - The divorce process will take a minimum of 26 weeks from start to finish.

-Whatever your position it is important to seek early legal advice particularly if you have arrangements for children and financial issues to formalise all of which our experienced team are able to assist with.
+Although the new divorce law makes the process of obtaining a divorce more straightforward, it does not automatically end financial ties with your spouse.
+It is therefore still important to seek early legal advice particularly if you have arrangements for children and finances to formalise, all of which our experienced team of specialist divorce solicitors can assist with.